tobeyleonard/tobeyleonard.github.io/_pages/about.md

 </div>
 <div style="font-size:11pt ; font-style:italic">
  <img width="200" align="left"   hspace= 10px src="../images/图片2.jpg"/>
 <p align = "justify">Photonic band is a typical eigenvalue in optical system.
 Singularity occurs at the degenerate points of more than two energy bands, also known as Dirac point.
 The eigenvalues around Dirac points enriches physical connotations, such as the accompanying quantum spin Hall effect and quantum valley Hall effect with topological properties.
-Meanwhile, the photonic structures existing in open or gain-loss systems will split in the complex plane, and its non-Hermitian Hamiltonian  has also aroused our interest, aiming to find the connections between these eigenvalues.
+Meanwhile, the photonic structures existing in open or gain-loss systems will split in the complex plane, and its non-Hermitian Hamiltonian  has also aroused our interest, aiming to find the connections between these eigenvalues. </p>
-Collaborators: Prof. Yun Lai (Nanjing Univ., Nanjing) and Prof. Hongchen Chu (Nanjing Univ., Nanjing)</p>
+<p align = "justify">Collaborators: Prof. Yun Lai (Nanjing Univ., Nanjing) and Prof. Hongchen Chu (Nanjing Univ., Nanjing) </p>
 </div>

 <br/>